yangshun/front-end-interview-handbook/website/blog/2021-12-23-front-end-vs-back-end-system-design-interviews.md

 Other kinds of similarities include:

 - The interviewer is relying on you to drive the presentation.
-You can't to rely on the interviewer to have your back.
+You can't rely on the interviewer to have your back.
 - While the topics can be either micro or macro, you probably won't need to actually write code - it is rare to jam some portion of coding in the middle of a system design interview
 - Unlike scantron school exams, both types will consist of mainly open ended questions.
 There probably isn't a checklist of things for you to cover one by one.
 Nor are you expected to drill deep into all of those.
 When you realize your interviewer is biased toward a particular part of the system, which they usually do, pivot your focus to that area.
 Other times you focus on your strengths and lead the conversation.